 The financial indicators and ratios testify to a stable financial condition despite the growing volume of core business, which requires additional levels of external financing and increased operating costs.

-3. Covid-19 pandemic - impact, effects, actions and measures taken
+3. The military conflict between Russia and Ukraine - influence, effects, actions and measures taken